yonib05/Passport-ChannelAdvisor/README.md

 #### Configure Strategy

-The GitHub authentication strategy authenticates users using a GitHub account and OAuth 2.0 tokens.
+The Channel Advisor authentication strategy authenticates users using a ChannelAdvisor account and OAuth 2.0 tokens.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.